alext146/portfolio/README.md

 # Release:
+   0.5.1a
+   -added link for blog
+.
    0.5a
    -initial release
    -need to refactor bootstrap layouts to overlay properly with Three's canvas element